De La Salle Lipa: Campus

 On the Integrated School side, the most recognizable structure was the St. La Salle Building, which was made up of several clusters just in front of the highway.
 However, it has since been demolished as of 2025.
 The main cluster that offered the main access gate for Integrated School (IS) students, called the Hall of Lasallian Saints, along with the Br.
 Henry Virgil Memorial Gymnasium and the Br.
 Vernon Mabile Building, stood abandoned since 2020 due to the buildings instability caused by the 2020 Taal volcano eruption.
+On May 11, 2026, De La Salle Lipa blessed the new parking facility in the campus in partnership with its wholly-owned subsidiary Feldgrau E-Access Inc on the previous location of the demolished St. La Salle building.

 The Br.
 Jaime Hilario Building, which opened in 2024, is the new building for the Junior High School which stands in the former site of the now demolished Br.
 Gregory Building and serves as a replacement for the old St. La Salle Building.
 The St. Benilde Building is the building for the Grade School.
 On the Senior High School side, the buildings used are the Claro M. Recto, Portion of St Mutien Marie, St. Miguel and Jose Rizal (composed of the Noli Me Tangere and El Filibusterismo structure clusters).

 College students hold classes on the western half of the campus, using the Apolinario Mabini Building, and CBEAM (College of Business, Economics, Accountancy and Management) Building.
 The Gregorio Zara building is also on the college side of the campus.
 Also known as the I.T.
 Domain Building, it holds the school's Network Operations Center as well as three computer laboratories.
 Beside the building is a gate and an access road that leads to the De La Salle Brothers’ Novitiate.